Sumo Logic ahead of the packRead article

 Continuous innovation means companies are constantly building, running, and securing modern applications and delivering new, personalized services to customers faster than ever before.
 This new approach also depends on cloud infrastructures and agile DevOps models for greater speed, agility, and scalability.
 The success of these new modern applications also hinges on leveraging machine data analytics capabilities.

 What is machine learning in a big data context?

 While data analytics helps professionals find insights from machine data, machine learning goes further.
 Using algorithms for iterative learning, machine learning enables computers to generate insights from the machine data they take in.

 In other words, it automates the process of machine data analytics.

 With machine learning, you can parse and organize large volumes of unstructured and semi-structured machine data from complex, modern applications.

-Prioritize application development efforts based your users’ behavioral patterns, including seasonality and cyclicality.
+- Prioritize application development efforts based on your users’ behavioral patterns, including seasonality and cyclicality.

-Machine learning can be particularly useful for identifying anomalous activity that varies from recognized patterns.
+Machine learning can be beneficial for identifying anomalous activity that varies from recognized patterns.
 It also can help teams cut through the noise of overwhelming data and find areas where they can focus analytics efforts.

-Within a single organization, different teams will have different applications for machine data analytics.
+Within a single organization, different teams will have various applications for machine data analytics.

 IT: Teams use machine data analytics to monitor and scale resources, troubleshoot performance and access issues, and minimize downtime, among other technical applications.